AndersenLab/cegwas-nf/README.md

 ### Input Format

 Save trait data as a `.tsv`; Strains in column 1.
-Traits in column 2 - x.
+Traits are in columns 2 and above.

 | strain    |   trait1 |  trait2 |   trait3 |   trait4 |
 |:----------|--------------------------:|--------------------------:|-------------------------:|--------------------------:|